dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 metadata:
   # Give a meaningful name so its easier to undertand and use them later
   name: webapp-color-configmap
-# Key: value paits of the ConfigMap
+# Key: value pairs of the ConfigMap
 data:
   APP_COLOR: blue
   APP_ENV: prod